 |PROSITE documentation PDOC00198 [for PROSITE entry PS00226]|

-Intermediate filaments (IF) [1,2,3] are proteins which are primordial components of the cytoskeleton and the nuclear envelope.
+Intermediate filaments (IF) [1,2,3,4] are proteins which are primordial components of the cytoskeleton and the nuclear envelope.
 They generally form filamentous structures 8 to 14 nm wide.
-IF proteins are members of a very large multigene family of proteins which has been subdivided in five major subgroups:
+IF proteins are members of a very large multigene family of proteins which has been subdivided in six types:

 All IF proteins are structurally similar in that they consist of: a central rod domain comprising some 300 to 350 residues which is arranged in coiled-coiled α-helices, with at least two short characteristic interruptions; a N-terminal non-helical domain (head) of variable length; and a C-terminal domain (tail) which is also non-helical, and which shows extreme length variation between different IF proteins.